retention curves for android apps

 A week without a bouquet from your flower delivery app, on the other hand, is nothing to worry about.
 Leave such users alone and instead send reminders to the people who haven’t made a conversion in the past three months.

-4. Use in-app messaging to improve customer engagement
+5. Use in-app messaging to increase user engagement

 Notifications are usually displayed on the Home Screen while in-app messages pop up inside the app.
 This makes them instantly noticeable (and quite annoying if implemented badly).

-Well, for starters, they can grant your app 27% more launches and almost 3.5 times higher retention.
-On top of that, the messages triggered by a specific event inside the app (like making a purchase) are 4 times more effective than the ones triggered by the app launch..
+In-app messages can grant your app 27% more launches and almost 3.5 times higher retention.
+On top of that, the messages triggered by a specific event inside the app (like making a purchase) are 4 times more effective than the ones triggered by the app launch.

-But to increase user engagement, in-app messages have to feel as an organic part of your app and not some half-baked mobile marketing attempt.
+To increase mobile app engagement, these messages have to feel as an organic part of the experience, not a half-baked mobile marketing attempt.

 For example, you can use in-app messages in your onboarding process.
-When a user accesses a certain feature for the first time, he or she will get a message explaining how to use it.
+When a user accesses a certain feature for the first time, they will get a message explaining how to use it.

 Google Photo